MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ### Query parameters

 Query parameters can be added to the end of an address.
 Adding a `?` at the end of an address indicates that the following string is a list of key value pairs.
 In the example below after the '?' you should see a 'key' `artist` an equals `=` and then the 'value' `Frank%20Zappa` that makes a key=value pair.
 Look for the ampersand `&` that separates the key value pairs.
-Query parameters must be encoded so there are no special characters (except '%' or) or spaces.
+Query parameters must be encoded so there are no special characters or spaces.
 This encoding is called URIEncoding the best API in the browser to use for this is `window.encodeURIComponent`.
 ```javascript
 "?artist=Frank Zappa&album=Hot Rats&track=Peaches Èn Ragalia" // not URI encoded
 window.encodeURIComponent("Peaches Èn Ragalia") // returns Peaches%20%C3%88n%20Ragalia